Offline recovery of magic and entanglement from noisy Pauli product states: Methods

 \subsubsection{$H_3$ unitary approximations}

 The linear $H_3$ molecule used an STO-3G basis, with a 2 Angstrom separation between each atom.
 We used the symmetry preserving Bravyi Kiteav~\cite{bravyi2017tapering, seeley2012bravyi} fermion to qubit encoding which resulted in a 6 qubit system.
 In Table~\ref{tab:pauli_exponentials} we list four different unitary approximations to the target state.
 In Fig~\ref{fig:circuit_path_all} we show the relevant metrics for each resulting circuit path.
+We also include more noisy simulations with depolarization noise in~Fig.~\ref{fig:circuit_paths_depol} and amplitude damping noise channels in Fig.~\ref{fig:circuit_paths_amp}.